 People who struggle with addiction often say their substance use stopped being fun a while ago.
 While they may have initially enjoyed the effects of drugs and alcohol, they continue to use out of habit.
-To combat this, adventure therapy combines recovery principles with an element of fun.
+Adventures services can help combine recovery principles with an element of fun.

-Adventure therapy is where recreation meets recovery.
+Adventure activities are where recreation meets recovery.
 In these sessions, participants engage in activities like ropes courses, hiking, and outdoor sports.
 Patients enjoy time in nature, and trained staff help facilitate character lessons on trust and communication.

 1. Healing For The Body, Mind, And Spirit

 People who suffer from addiction may feel that their bodies have turned on them.
 Perhaps they have health issues related to alcoholism, or their body is physically dependent on opioids.
-Adventure therapy can be a restorative way to get patients feeling healthy and happy in their bodies again.
+Adventure activities may be a restorative way to help patients feel healthy and happy in their bodies again.

-Additionally, adventure therapy offers healing benefits for the mind and emotions.
-The recreational activities allow clients to process these abstract aspects of recovery, outside of a clinical setting.
+Additionally, these services may offer healing benefits for the mind and emotions of some patients.
+The recreational activities allow patients to process these abstract aspects of recovery, outside of a clinical setting.

 2. Recovering A Sense Of Fun

 Often times, people who have been in the cycle of addiction lose sight of things they enjoy.
-Adventure therapy helps people realize they can bring an element of fun back into everyday life.
+Adventure services help people realize they can bring an element of fun back into everyday life.